 The use of wordplay tactics draws on numerous parts of rhetoric, including spelling, phonetics (the sound and pronunciation of words), and semantics (the meaning of words) (meaning of words).

-Wordplay is used by most writers to some level, although some writers are committed to, or are excellent in using it as a main component of work.
+Most writers use wordplay to some level, although some writers are committed to or are excellent at using it as a main component of work.
 Shakespeare’s “quibbles” have earned him a reputation as a witty punster.

 For his famed wordplay, P.G.
-Wodehouse got hailed by The Times for being a comic genius recognized in his life as a classic and an old master.
+Wodehouse was hailed by The Times for being a comic genius recognized as a classic and an old master.
 Another well-known wordsmith is James Joyce, author of Ulysses.

-For example, Joyce’s statement “they were Yung and readily Freudened” in Finnegan Wake suggests “they were young and easily scared,” but the former also creates an effective pun on the names of two prominent psychoanalysts, Jung and Freud.
+For example, Joyce’s statement “they were Yung and readily Freudened” in Finnegan Wake suggests “they were young and easily scared.”
+Still, the former also creates an effective pun on the names of two prominent psychoanalysts, Jung and Freud.

-The use of wordplay goes well beyond jokes and humor.
-It makes the language more engaging, clever, and humorous than when standard words and phrases are used.
+The use of wordplay goes well beyond jokes and humour.
+It makes the language more engaging, clever, and humorous than standard words and phrases.
 It may be found in the classics of literature and philosophy, from Plato to Shakespeare to Mark Twain, where it plays an important role in rhetoric.

-Furthermore, it is an integral component of all languages and cultures around the world, employed by individuals of all ages as well as outstanding authors, speakers, and storytellers.
+Furthermore, it is an integral component of all languages and cultures worldwide, employed by individuals of all ages and outstanding authors, speakers, and storytellers.
 Kids start employing wordplay as soon as they start cracking jokes!

 What is Pun?

-Puns, also known as paronomasia, are a type of wordplay in which various understanding of a word or same-sounding words is used for a rhetorical effect or comic.
+Puns, or paronomasia, are a type of wordplay in which various understanding of a word or same-sounding words is used for a rhetorical effect or comic.

 The purposeful use of metonymic, homographic, metaphorical, or homophonic l language might result in these difficulties.
-A pun differs from a malapropism, malapropism is an improper version of an expression, but a pun is made up of expressions having many (right or reasonably acceptable) readings.
+A pun differs from a malapropism; malapropism is an improper expression, but a pun is made up of expressions with many (right or reasonably acceptable) readings.

-Puns are sometimes referred to as inside jokes or idiomatic expressions because their meaning and usage are typically limited to a single language or culture.
+Puns are sometimes called inside jokes or idiomatic expressions because their meaning and usage are limited to a single language or culture.

-In-jokes and comic shows, puns are a basic source of humor.
-They’re frequently employed as the punch line of a joke, they usually add a twist to an otherwise story.
+In-jokes and comic shows, puns are a basic source of humour.
+They’re frequently employed as the punch line of a joke.
+They add a twist to an otherwise story.
 Feghoots is another name for these.

-The punchline is an example that comes from the film Master and Commander: The Far Side of the World, however, it has far older Vaudeville roots.
+The punchline is an example from Master and Commander: The Far Side of the World.
+However, it has far older Vaudeville roots.

 Puns appear repeatedly in the titles of parodies.
-A popular song”s parody, movie or other work may be given a title that alluded to the title of the piece being parodied by substituting terms that sound or appear similar.
+A popular song”s parody, movie, or other work may be given a title that alludes to the title of the piece being parodied by substituting terms that sound or appear similar.

-For example, to attract admirers, collegiate Cappella groups are frequently called after musical puns.
-Such a title can immediately signal both that what follows is a parody and whose work is about to be parodied, without the need for any additional “setup” (introduction).
+For example, collegiate Cappella groups are frequently called after musical puns to attract admirers.
+Such a title can immediately signal that what follows is a parody whose work is about to be parodied without the need for additional “set-up” (introduction).

 Main Differences Between Wordplay and Pun

-- Wordplay is a type of technique where words are the main focus and used to create some amusing effects which can entertain people whereas pun is a form of wordplay.
+- Wordplay is a technique where words are the main focus and used to create amusing effects that entertain people, whereas pun is a form of wordplay.

-- If these words are seen as nouns, Wordplay refers to a collection of conversation which is amusing and interesting and this is only possible with the help of wordplay whereas pun is a type of wordplay where the symmetry of sound or sense is used.
+- If these words are seen as nouns, Wordplay refers to a collection of amusing and interesting conversations, which is only possible with the help of wordplay.
+In contrast, the pun is a type of wordplay where the symmetry of sound or sense is used.
 Different senses of the same word can also be considered.

-- Wordplay word cannot be used as a verb whereas pun is used as a verb where it refers to beat or to strike.
+- Wordplay word cannot be used as a verb, whereas a pun is used as a verb when it refers to beat or strike.